Mavodeli/youtube-downloader/README.md

 # Youtube-Downloader
 a simple tool.

-To use, download and insert ffmpeg.exe into the src folder by hand (to extract mp3 files).

-Or simply download the whole thing here:
+You can download the release through github or this link:

 https://www.dropbox.com/s/jr09qdej3vpslg0/youtube-downloader.zip?dl=1

-or here:
+or this one:

 http://mavodeli.de/youtube-downloader/